Maximizing Space: Clever Mirror Hacks for Small Bedrooms

 How to Choose Your Perfect Size

-Bed sizes compared come down to your needs:
+Bed sizes compared come down to your lifestyle, sleeping preferences, and space allowance:

 • Room Size?
 Measure twice—2-3 feet around for flow.